All Episodes

 But here's the point.

-The bottom line is all of this was done by people in the regime like Joe Biden who've never worked in the private sector.
+The bottom line is, all of this was done by people in the regime like Joe Biden who've never worked in the private sector.

 Obama never has.

-Obama's never one job at some law firm where he admits he felt like he was among the enemy.
+Obama's never had one job at some law firm where he admits he felt like he was among the enemy.

 The Obama administration, I think it's true to say my memory is that there's not a single cabinet member who has ever had a private sector job.